cookpad/OkReport/README.md

 * Highlight screenshots: [Ink](https://github.com/simplifycom/ink-android).
 A light-weight, customizable view for capturing a signature or drawing in an Android app.

 ## Limitations
-* OkReport is **not meant to be used as a way of getting feedback from final users on production environment**, it rather should be concived as a comunicational tool to facilitate internal reporting.
+* OkReport is **not meant to be used as a way of getting feedback from final users on production environment**, it rather should be conceived as a communication tool to facilitate internal reporting.
 * Slack's api presents a limitation for legacy tokens: **it's not possible to show an image on a posted message without been previously shared on a channel's organization**.
-That's why when you're creating an instance of `SlackReporter` you muest to supply the name or id of an already existing channel¡s organization where images will be posted isolatedly.
+That's why when you're creating an instance of `SlackReporter` you must to supply the name or id of an already existing channel¡s organization where images will be posted isolatedly.